sailshq/waterline-compile-statement-docs-circa-2017/docs/criteria.md

 ## Criteria

 Criteria is used to filter the records that will be returned from a query.
 It is always specified using the `where` key in the query.
+In order to follow strict conventions for what a valid statement criteria is, the `where` clause must always contain at least one top level key of either `and` or `or` which is an array of criteria options.
 The following examples explain the various `operators` and `conditions` that can be applied inside the criteria dictionary.

 #### Equality